-If you’re overwhelmed with clutter in your home, check out this how to guide to learn some ways to turn your trash into cash as you organize your home.
+If you’re overwhelmed with clutter in your home, check out this how-to guide to learn some ways to turn your trash into cash as you organize your home.
 We all unintentionally collect things that we don’t use.
 I don’t know about you, but when I buy things I fully intend on using them.
-Life gets in the way, those things get shoved to the corner of the closet, and they take over the space.
+Life gets in the way, those things get shoved to the corner of the closet, and they take over space.
 Sooner or later, we all need to clean out those items!

 You know you paid good money for those items.
 You may not be opposed to donating some of these things to charity.
 On the other hand, you know how much you paid for them.
 While you may not be able to get back all your money, here are a few ways to get back the most that you can for your things.

 Clutter is a problem for most people.
 Clearing out unwanted items regularly will help you keep on top of it.
 When I am organizing my space, I create four categories and every item falls into one of them: keep, donate, sell, trash.
 It requires discipline and decision-making.

 It has come to my attention that we have published several articles about organizing and living harmoniously in small spaces.
 However, while we have touched on “selling unwanted items,” we have left some readers with questions on just how to make that money.
 Let’s take a quick look at 5 fun ways that you can earn money for those unwanted things.

 RETURN THE ITEM TO THE STORE:

 The first way to get cash for your unused items is the easiest.
 If you still have a receipt, a ticket on the merchandise, and you’re within the acceptable time frame for a return, take it back.
 You may find that the store won’t give you back cash, they may issue a store credit.
 If the store is a super-box store where you shop frequently, that’s still money in your pocket.
 But if they do offer cash, take it!